raman-sc/VASP/Sibulk-VTST/README.md

+# WORK in PROGRESS

-## Bulk silicon example
+## Bulk silicon example using phonons from VTST tools

+This example requires VTST tools version XXX or higher, download [here](http://theory.cm.utexas.edu/vtsttools/downloads/).

 Unit cell parameters were taken from the [phonopy](http://phonopy.sourceforge.net) example folder.
 Silicon unit cell contains 8 atoms, thus 24 frequencies (phonons), three acoustic close to zero.

-For this example `vasp_raman.py` script version [0.5.1] (https://raw.github.com/raman-sc/VASP/3cb3cdf0682609365c4b966472ef6eb5be1defc5/vasp_raman.py) was used.
+For this example `vasp_raman.py` script version [XXX] (https://raw.github.com/raman-sc/VASP/3cb3cdf0682609365c4b966472ef6eb5be1defc5/vasp_raman.py) was used.

 Raman intensities for all modes will be computed in one go.
 For the multi-step procedure see [Cyclopentadiene example](https://github.com/raman-sc/VASP/tree/master/Cyclopentadiene).